NathanKell/ReachingfortheClouds/RftC/Readme_RftC.txt

 Instructions:
 Extract RftC folder inside archive to GameData

-Requirements: see below for which mods' parts are rescaled etc.
+Requirements:
+Firespitter is required for texture-switching.
+TweakScale is highly recommended; parts will not function as designed without it.
+See above for which mods' parts are rescaled etc. You will need the mod if you want the RftC version(s) of the part(s).
 Best with Realism Overhaul.

 Description: